shuai-yang/Operating-System/cs452-device-driver-2/README.md

 ## Reflection and Self Assessment

-The program went crash during the first attempt of testing because the code and value were not derived correctly from data parameter.
+The program crashed during the first attempt of testing because the code and value were not derived correctly from data parameter.
 I reviewed the bitwise operator and corrected the error accordingly.
 For the left-shift key implementation, I reset the flag be global variable and reorder the conditions where the shift key was just released and where it was pressed and hold.
-Once these changes were made, it program works <br>
+Once these changes were made, the program works. <br>

 ## Sources Used